Empowering homebuyers and homeowners since 2001

 Our History

-With a dedicated team, My Way Home provides comprehensive support, from education and counseling to mortgage lending and down payment assistance, helping families improve their economic well-being and build stronger communities.
+With a dedicated team, My Way Home provides comprehensive support at every stage of homeownership, from education and counseling to mortgage lending, down payment assistance, and ongoing guidance after purchase.
+Our goal is to help families improve their economic well-being, build financial confidence, and strengthen communities for generations to come.

 A man with glasses and a beard sitting on a bench beside a young girl.
 They are outside in front of a house with a white picket fence.
 The man is smiling and wearing a denim jacket and brown shoes, while the girl is dressed in a white top and checkered pants.